ElizabethKeyes/fs-journal/quizzes/week03.md

 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+Encapsulation is essentially the grouping of like data and methods together in classes to achieve scalable organization, targeted debugging, and increased security.
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->